Automotive industry in Iran: Market and domestic production

 More than half of the vehicles in Iran are over 10 years old (2009).
 The government has sought to upgrade the local fleet and the authorities aim to pull some 200,000 outmoded vehicles off the road each year, underpinning demand.
 According to estimates the demand stood at 1.5 million vehicles in 2007, which could not be met by the local producers.
 Auto manufacturing industry's share in gross national product is two percent and Iran's auto production rate in the global markets is 1.7 percent (2008).
 Previously buyers had been purchasing vehicles outright in cash, but now over half of all new car sales are through finance companies or on lease purchase schemes.

 Motorcycles

-There were more than 8 million motorcycles in Iran by 2010 and 1,500 motorcycles receive registration number plates each day.
+There were more than 8 million motorcycles in Iran by 2010, with 1,500 motorcycles getting registered each day.
 Motorcycles account for 30% of air pollution in Tehran.
-Domestically manufactured motorcycles conform to Euro 2 standard and they don't even use catalyst transducers while the world has now considered Euro 5 standard for motorcycles.
+Domestically manufactured motorcycles conform to Euro 2 emission standards, yet catalyst transducers are not being used.
+On the other hand, the rest of the world has considered the Euro 5 emission standards for motorcycles.